JeromeA/gtksourceview-example/README.md

 gcc -o gtk_source_view_example gtk_source_view_example.c `pkg-config --cflags --libs gtk+-3.0 gtksourceview-4.0`
 ```

 A Makefile is also provided for convenience.
-You can just `make` to compile the program.
+You can just run `make` to compile the program.

 ## Running the Program